Open-World Assertion Checking for Smart Contracts via Game Semantics: Introduction

+As Solidity is a feature-rich and rapidly evolving language, we build our theory and tool on Yul, a stable, minimal intermediate language emitted by the Solidity compiler since version 0.8.0 (\cref{sec:lang}).
+Yul has a standard operational semantics~\cite{yul:semantics} and is parametric in the underlying EVM semantics, which defines opcodes and contract calls and returns. \yult users, however, never interact with Yul directly: contracts and assertions are written in Solidity, and the tool reports EVM call and return traces that can be straightforwardly mapped back to the source code.

+Building on this language, we develop a game semantics for Yul smart contracts (\cref{sec:games}), modelling the interaction between a contract and its environment as a two-player game between a \emph{Proponent} (the contract) and an \emph{Opponent} (the environment).
+We prove soundness: every play corresponds to a real contract execution, up to gas model realisability; and completeness: every open-world execution is captured by a play, up to gas-dependent control flow.
+The qualifications about gas are discussed in \cref{rem:opponent-gas}.

+We implement this in \yult (\cref{sec:tool}).
+To scale to large real-world contracts, \yult adopts \emph{concrete execution}, rather than SMT-based symbolic execution, operating on concrete unsigned 256-bit words (U256), the native EVM data type.
+This avoids frequent and expensive SMT-solver invocations required by symbolic approaches, which quickly become a scalability bottleneck.
+The main challenge is choosing values supplied by the environment: \yult addresses this using \emph{environment knowledge domains}, finite sets of U256 values initialised with user-provided constants and extended at runtime with values produced by the contract, enabling exhaustive exploration within user-specified bounds.

+We evaluate \yult in \cref{sec:evaluation} by comparing its performance on reentrancy benchmarks from the Gigahorse suite~\cite{grech-gigahorse-benchmarks} and by using it to reproduce two real-world incidents: the DAO (2016; \cref{sec:dao:explain,sec:dao}), and PredyPool (2024; \cref{sec:predy:explain,sec:predy}).\footnote{ Also on the Lendf.Me incident (2020; \cref{sec:lendf}).} On the reentrancy benchmarks, \yult achieved 100\% recall and precision --- the only tool to do so --- while remaining performant.
+On the real-world incidents, with modest domain-specific guidance, it detected the exploits without producing false positives when vulnerabilities were fixed.

-Our case studies and benchmark examples involve reentrancy.
-We focus on this because reentrancy is hard to detect without false positives, and showcases the power of Bounded Game Semantics Checking which naturally captures cross-contract callbacks.
-Reentrancy cannot always be avoided as it is often a desirable feature of smart contracts (\cref{sec:predy:explain}), and remains to this day a prevalent class of exploits~\cite{pcaversaccio-reentrancy-attacks}.
-Our technique and tool are not inherently limited to reentrancy though. \yult supports general assertions, enabling the detection of violations of arbitrary \emph{safety properties} (see \cref{sec:future}).
-A systematic evaluation of additional vulnerability classes~\cite{atzeiSurveyAttacksEthereum2017a,kushwahaSystematicReviewSecurity2022} is left to future work.
+Our case studies and benchmarks focus on reentrancy, as it is particularly difficult to detect without false positives due to complex cross-contract callbacks and intermediate states.
+It cannot always be avoided, as it is often a desirable feature of smart contracts (e.g.~\cref{sec:predy:explain}), and it remains a prevalent class of exploits~\cite{pcaversaccio-reentrancy-attacks}. \yult is not inherently limited to reentrancy, however, as it is an assertion-based analysis framework and can detect violations of arbitrary \emph{safety properties} when expressed as assertions~\cite{lamport}.
+We demonstrate this on 16 access control benchmarks from the Gigahorse suite, discuss the scope and limits of assertion-based checking in \cref{sec:beyond}, and conclude in \cref{sec:conclusions}.